Book a Tour →

 Avg max 20°C · 5 rain days

-Brisbane's driest month and the start of whale season on Stradbroke.
-Days are cool and spectacularly clear — the city skyline, the Glass House Mountains horizon, and the Sunshine Coast coastline are all at their sharpest and most photogenic.
-Pack a jacket for evenings.
+Brisbane's driest month and the start of whale season on Minjerribah.
+Days are cool and spectacularly clear — the city skyline, the Glass House Mountains and the Sunshine Coast coastline are at their sharpest and most photogenic.
+Pack a jacket for evenings (8–10°C).
+Genuinely exceptional touring weather.

 July